iron-fish/website/docs/whitepaper/6_transaction.md

 - **Transaction Fee**: The fee (in plaintext) that’ll go to any miner that successfully includes this transaction in a block.
 - **Spends**: The list of [Spend Descriptions](6_transaction.md#spend-description).
 - **Outputs**: The list of [Output Descriptions](6_transaction.md#output-description).
-- **Binding Signature**: A binding signature that both signs the transaction and is used to [verify](6_transaction.md#transaction-verification) that it [balances](6_transaction.md#transaction-balancing) — meaning that it did not destroy or create money out of thin air, and that indeed all the funds in the spend descriptions minus the funds in the output descriptions equal to transaction fee.
-The message that is signed here is the transaction hash, which is a blake2b hash of the serialized transaction fee, spend descriptions and output descriptions.
+- **Binding Signature**: A binding signature that both signs the transaction and is used to [verify](6_transaction.md#transaction-verification) that it [balances](6_transaction.md#transaction-balancing) — meaning that it did not destroy or create money out of thin air, and that indeed all the funds in the spend descriptions minus the funds in the output descriptions equal to the transaction fee.
+The message that is signed here is the transaction hash, which is a blake2b hash of the serialized transaction fee, spend descriptions, and output descriptions.

-Remember that the miner’s reward for mining a block is also a type of a transaction.
+Remember that the miner’s reward for mining a block is also a type of transaction.
 We’ll go over the miners reward transaction and cover all these transaction concepts in greater detail further along in this section.

 ## Spend Description

 The Spend description is a part of the transaction that spends notes associated with an account.
 The goal of the Spend description is to spend notes _without revealing which notes were actually spent_ with the help of zero-knowledge proofs (specifically [Groth16 zk-SNARK](https://eprint.iacr.org/2016/260.pdf) type proofs).

-The high level overview of the Spend description is that it spends a note by using a zero knowledge proof to prove the following:
+The high-level overview of the Spend description is that it spends a note by using a zero-knowledge proof to prove the following:

 1. it is attempting to spend a note that the spender can decrypt
 2. this note exists in the Merkle Tree of Notes